-In Bratton Fleming Community Primary School, all children join us in their Reception class at the beginning of theschool year in which they are five years old.
+At Bratton Fleming Community Primary School, all children join us in the Reception class at the beginning of the autumn term, for the school year in which they are five years old.
 All children start full-time on the first day of the autumn term, unless a part time approach is agreed in the interest of the child.

-Before starting in Reception, children will have had a home visit from the child's new class teacher and also visited their new classroom for transition visits.
+Before starting in Reception, children will have had a planned transition period to include visiting their new classroom.
 Bratton Fleming Community Primary School staff also contact prior settings, where appropriate, for information regarding each child's progress, achievements and interests and share the Early Years transition documents to share records.